HoffensResilient/hubble-web-crawler/README.md

 # How to run web crawler

-this is simple web crawler to get urls and title of webpages.
+this is simple web crawler to get urls and title of webpages. create a folder names "datas" in same folder as input.py

 to run:
 [install]